angular/angularfire/docs/firestore/documents.md

 There are multiple ways of streaming collection data from Firestore.

-### `valueChanges()`
+### `valueChanges({ idField?: string })`

 **What is it?** - Returns an Observable of document data.
 All Snapshot metadata is stripped.
 This method provides only the data.
+Optionally, you can pass an options object with an `idField` key containing a string.
+If provided, the returned object will include its document ID mapped to a property with the name provided by `idField`.

 **Why would you use it?** - When you just need the object data.
 No document metadata is attached which makes it simple to render to a view.

-**When would you not use it?** - When you need the `id` of the document to use data manipulation methods.
-This method assumes you either are saving the `id` to the document data or using a "readonly" approach.
+**When would you not use it?** - When you need document metadata.

 ### `snapshotChanges()`